Skip to main content

 • The invoice will display the quantity in Meters for easy reconciliation with Vendor ABC.

-• Stock Screen:
+• Stock screen:

 • Your inventory will always be displayed in Yards, no matter how it was ordered.